• Skip to primary navigation

 • 4 pork chops boneless

-• 2 tbsp. light olive oil divided
+• 2 tablespoons light olive oil divided

 • 1 lb. brussels sprouts halved